How to Create Inclusive Classrooms for All Students

 Tailor a Transition Plan.

-Transgender or gender nonconforming students should have a transition or safety plan that considers the spaces in which they work and play at school.
+Transgender or gender-nonconforming students should have a transition or safety plan that considers the spaces in which they work and play at school.
 This plan can protect them from a substitute teacher making an accidental name mistake and plan for how they can enjoy participating in sports or other school activities.
-Ask a student where they feel the most vulnerable, and what you can do to make them feel welcome.
+Ask a student where they feel the most vulnerable and what you can do to make them feel welcome.

 See the Bigger Picture.

-For a school to be genuinely inclusive, they should not only focus on the needs of individual students but also the school environment as a whole.
+For a school to be genuinely inclusive, they should focus on not only the needs of individual students but also the school environment as a whole.
 Zoom out and ask yourself questions such as: What does my current school practices say about gender norms?
-Does a "Battle of the Sexes" game before homecoming reinforce the gender binary?
+Does a “Battle of the Sexes” game before homecoming reinforce the gender binary?

 When a school prepares and educates its staff and students, it is better equipped to deal with the needs of future students.
 Consider how your role as a school counselor can create a welcoming space for all students as their authentic selves.